 The Citizen is one of 20 news organizations producing Broke in Philly, a collaborative reporting project on solutions to poverty and the city’s push towards economic justice.
 Follow the project on Twitter @BrokeInPhilly.

 Bruce Katz is the Founding Director of the Nowak Metro Finance Lab at Drexel University.
 Victoria Orozco and Colin Higgins are Senior Research Fellows at the Nowak Metro Finance Lab.
-Aaron Thomas is Chief Executive Director of Accelerator for America.Jeana Robinson, owner of Marsh + Mane.
+Aaron Thomas is Chief Executive Director of Accelerator for America.Jeana Robinson, owner of the former Marsh + Mane.
 Photo courtesy of Visit Philly